2026 Serbian parliamentary election: Minority lists

+Withdrawn lists

+The People's Serbia coalition was formed on 10 September by NPS, NLS, and EU, with the intention to partake in the parliamentary elections.
+However, on 15 September, NLS and EU announced their withdrawal, supporting the Student List.
+Later that day, the coalition held a press conference, announcing that they submitted the list, but that they will withdraw it, endorsing the Student List instead.
+RIK confirmed their list on 18 September.
+The coalition withdrew their list on 22 September.

 Opinion polls

 Opinion polling for Serbian parliamentary elections has been conducted by various monitoring and research organisations such as Faktor Plus, Ipsos, and Nova srpska politička misao.
+Since the rise of the student movement, the race has tightened between the SNS and SL, with some putting SNS first, while others have put SL first.

 Graphical summary

 The graph below showcases major parties and alliances in opinion polls from the 2023 parliamentary election to the present day.